 Merry Christmas in different languages: French

 Merry Christmas in France is Joyeux Noël.
-The celebration of Christmas, in the country of Marcel Proust and Paul Cézanne, can be different from region to region, but St. Nicholas (on December 6th) and Père Noël (on December 24th) behave the same way in the whole country: they bring presents to the children.
-St. Nicholas, though, delivers only to the well behaved children while his assistant, Père Fouettard, brings lumps of coal to the naughty ones.
+Christmas celebration in Marcel Proust and Paul Cézanne's country, can be different from region to region, but St. Nicholas (on December 6th) and Père Noël (on December 24th) behave the same way everywhere in France: they bring presents to children.
+St. Nicholas, though, delivers only to the well behaved children, while his assistant, Père Fouettard, brings lumps of coal to the naughty ones.
 Joyeux Noël à tout le monde!

 Merry Christmas in different languages: Spanish

 In Spain, Merry Christmas is Feliz Navidad.
-Christmas, in the land of Miguel de Cervantes Saavedra and Antoni Gaudí, is a huge celebration which reaches its peak during the Nochebuena (literally good night in Spanish), the Christmas Eve.
+Christmas, in the land of Miguel de Cervantes Saavedra and Antoni Gaudí, is a huge celebration which reaches its peak during the Nochebuena, Christmas Eve (literally, good night in Spanish).
 A sumptuous dinner will be served, usually at the grandparents’ house, where the whole family will be seated around a magnificent table setting.
 Feliz Navidad!

 Merry Christmas in different languages: German